 Unfortunately, hypnosis is not your perfect truth serum.
 The hypnotist has no control on what you reveal under hypnosis.
 Despite your conscious mind taking a back seat in a relaxed state, you are still in perfect control of your speech and action and you are able to break out of the “trance-state” at any time.

-In this heighten state of focus, you can even lie more effectively than in your waking state.
-Hypnosis, by any means, is not a mind control and your secrets are definitely safe during your hypnosis session.
+In this heightened state of focus, you can even lie more effectively than in your waking state.
+Hypnosis, by any means, is not a mind control technique and your secrets are definitely safe during your hypnosis session.

 On the other extreme of totally dismissing hypnosis as junk science is the belief that hypnosis is the ultimate cure to emotional and mental disorder.
 As much as I prefer hypnosis in my self-help programs, I have to stress that it is not a miracle pill that kicks off depression and anxiety overnight.
 Nor will you gain weight loss or quit smoking with hypnosis after a couple of sessions of hypnosis.